jianostack/jianostack.github.io/gists/devops.md

 # DevOps notes

+Simply put DevOps is a culture of increasing the speed of delivery, quality of software and of reliability of services.
+DevSecOps is bringing the security team into the DevOps workflows to further boost the reliability and protection of services.

 ### How does DNS work?
 Upon checking local cache, ISP cache, DNS cache the final source will be a root DNS.